astex/nbody.js/README.md

 ## Installation

-It's just a javascript file.
+It's just a couple of `.js` files.
 I haven't done anything fancy yet.
-Download it and add it to a `script` tag.
+Download them and add them to some `script` tags.

 ## SetUp